senthilz/dotfiles/README.md

 If you don't have golang installed, just execute this binary `$HOME/dotfiles/setup-dotfiles`

-`setup-dotfiles` binary is generted using [dotfiles/setup.go](https://github.com/senthilz/dotfiles/blob/master/setup.go)
+`setup-dotfiles` binary is generted using [dotfiles/main.go](https://github.com/senthilz/dotfiles/blob/master/main.go)

-If you run `setup-dotfiles` with `-f 1` flag, it will delete and pull the plugins listed in [vim_plugins](https://github.com/senthilz/dotfiles/blob/master/vim_plugins.txt) again
+If you run `setup-dotfiles` with `-f 1` flag, it will delete the existing plugins in your $HOME dir and pull the plugins listed in [vim_plugins](https://github.com/senthilz/dotfiles/blob/master/vim_plugins.txt) again